Capo Positions Calculator For Guitar

 • Tap any chord numeral to add it to your progression.
 Your chords appear in the slots below, color coded as you build

-• Fine-tune any chord before adding: apply flat/sharp, change quality (maj/min/dim/aug), or add extensions like 7, maj7, sus2, sus4, and add9
+• Fine-tune any chord before adding: apply flat/sharp, change quality (maj/min/dim/aug), or add extensions like 7, maj7, sus2, sus4, and add9.
+Any tones that fall outside the key show purple on the fretboard and in Notes and Pentatonic modes, just like borrowed chords

 • Type any chord directly into the free-text field for anything outside the builder.
 Try bIII, #IVdim, Vmaj7 and more

 • Blue chords fit the key.
 Purple chords are borrowed or outside it.
-Both are fully supported
+Both are fully supported.
+Note that borrowed chord spellings can get enharmonically quirky by nature.
+If a name looks off, treat it as a good ear-training moment: same pitch, different hat

 • Use Clear to start over, or remove any chord by tapping the × on its slot

-• Choose your target key and tap Show New Positions
+• Choose your target key and results update instantly as you build

 Reading the Results